not-a-bird/steem-bash/README.md

 Current functionality:

  * get_profile
-Gets the specified users' profile as JSON.
+Gets the specified user's profile as JSON.

  * get_bank
 Gets the value of the specified user's wallet, including STEEM, SP, SBD, and